ishibaki/jupyter_default_cells/README.md

 # default_cells

+Add default cells to each new jupyter notebook.

 [Latest](https://github.com/ishibaki/jupyter_default_cells)

 ## How to use

-Add default cells to each new notebook.
-You have to modify this line in the main.js file to change your default cell.
-For example
+You have to modify this line in the `main.js` file to change your default cell.
+For example:

 `Jupyter.notebook.insert_cell_above('code', 0).set_text("import numpy as np\nimportpandas as pd")`

-You can also add another default cell by creating a new line just below :
+You can also add another default cell by creating a new line just below:

 `Jupyter.notebook.insert_cell_above('code', 1).set_text("from sklearn.meatrics import mean_squared_error")`